Skip to content

 3. Press the 'Auto Exposure' button

-4. The sensor will increase the brightness until it detects the base and the brightness is close to 255
+4. The sensor will increase the sensitivity until it detects the base and its detected brightness is close to 255

 Tip: You can keep the base activated without touching it: Touch the side of the base very short, wait for the red LED to switch off, touch the side of the base again.
 Repeat this 5 times and the red LED will start blinking.
 The base is now in 'always on' mode.
 You can switch it back by either switching the base off and on, or by doing the same procedure again.